filipebezerra/Git-Bash-Env/README.md

 ```
 git config --global core.editor "'/opt/Sublime Text 2/sublime_text' -n -w"
 ```

+> In the command above, the `-n` parameter means to Sublime open in a new window and `-w` parameter means Git will wait you to close Sublime before try to continue.

+The final steps for any environment:
 ```
 git config --global push.default upstream
 git config --global merge.conflictstyle diff3
 ```

->Instead of the first command, you may be able to use the simpler git config --global core.editor "subl -n -w" as shown in the video, but many students have found this does not work for them.
+>Instead of the first command, you may be able to use the simpler git config --global core.editor "subl -n -w" as shown in the video, but many Udacity students have found this does not work for them.

 ## Restart Git Bash/terminal
 You'll need to close and re-open Git Bash/terminal before all your changes take effect.

-## Reference
+## Udacity references
+* [Setting Up Your Workspace on Windows - How to Use Git and GitHub][6]
-* [How to Use Git and GitHub - Udacity course][6]
+* [Setting Up Your Workspace on Mac - How to Use Git and GitHub][11]

-## Help
+## Sublime Text installation help
 * [How to install Sublime Text 2 on Ubuntu 12.04 (Unity)][9]
 * [Sublime Text 3 installation - Unofficial documentation][10]